Pant/nextcloudpi-readthedocs/How-to-access-from-outside-your-network.md

 You can do these steps from the TUI or from the WebUI.

-#### Port Forwarding with [`nc-forward-ports`][nc-forward-ports]
+#### Port Forwarding
 Most home Routers come with a firewall installed which blocks outside requests to inside computers.
-In order for you to access your Nextcloud from the outside of your house, you need to allow ports 80 and 443 and forward them to your Raspberry Pi.
-For that reason NextCloudPi has an UPnP client which does just that in an easy way.
+In order for you to access your Nextcloud from the outside of your house, you need to allow ports 80 and 443 and forward them to your NextCloudP.

+The port forwarding can be set up in your routers configuration interface, or, with NextCloudP's Universal Plug-and-Play (UPnP) client [`nc-forward-ports`][nc-forward-ports] which does just that in an easy way.

-Note: *You need UPnP enabled in your Router.
-It is recomended that you disable it after you run the command to port forward.*
+Note: *You need UPnP to be temporarily enabled in your routers configuration.
+It is recommended that you disable it again after you've run the command.*

 1. Navigate to [`nc-forward-ports`][nc-forward-ports] in the TUI or the WebUI.
 2. Set the ports your Nextcloud runs on.
 (It is recomended that you use the defaults)